pgkelley4/city-boundaries-google-maps/README.md

 ### relation-in-order.js
 This JavaScript gets the boundary relation specified and constructs an array of paths.
-These paths consists of the nodes that are latitude and longitude points on the boundary.
+These paths consist of the nodes that are latitude and longitude points on the boundary.

 Please see the Overpass background section for a discussion on relations,